nablarch/nablarch-document/en/application_framework/application_framework/libraries/tag.rst

   Refer to :ref:`tag-onclick_override` for JavaScript.

-  In this JavaScript, name attribute of :ref:'tag-form_tag' is used for identifying the form to be submitted.
+  In this JavaScript, name attribute of :ref:`tag-form_tag` is used for identifying the form to be submitted.
   Therefore, when specifying the name attribute of :ref:`tag-form_tag`, it is necessary to specify a unique name for the name attribute within the screen.